Ministry of Defense (Argentina)

 The Ministry of Defense is one of the oldest ministries in the Argentine government, having existed continuously since the formation of the first Argentine executive in 1854, in the presidency of Justo José de Urquiza (then known as the Ministry of War).
-The incumbent minister is Jorge Taiana, who has served since 10 August 2021 in the cabinet of Alberto Fernández.
+The incumbent minister is Luis Petri, who has served since 10 December 2023 in the cabinet of Javier Milei.

 History

 Traditionally the minister of Defense, as the Joint chiefs of Staff (Spanish: Estado Mayor Conjunto) which traces back its origin to 1948 had a minor role in all armed forces activities, relegating key decisions to the respectives chiefs of staff.

 A major change came into effect on 12 June 2006 when President Néstor Kirchner brought into effect the Defense Law, which had been passed in 1988 as a means to modernize the doctrine of the armed forces and define their role, although successive governments had failed to put it into effect.